-Since 2012 Keep Northern Ireland Beautiful have run a programme collecting information about marine litter washing up on ten beaches around Northern Ireland.
-With four surveys carried out each year, the data collected provides contributes to the Northern Ireland Marine Litter Strategy.
-The aim of this Strategy is to help realise the vision of “clean, healthy, safe, productive and biologically diverse oceans and seas”
+Since 2012 Keep Northern Ireland Beautiful has run a programme that collects information about litter on beaches around Northern Ireland.
+After four surveys are completed throughout the year, this data becomes our Marine Litter Report, which subsequently goes on to inform the Northern Ireland Marine Litter Strategy that aims to tackle the scourge.